Daisy de Plume

 Founder and Creative Director

 Hailing from NY’s West Village, Daisy de Plume moved to Paris in 2004.
 As the daughter of an art historian, the Metropolitan Museum of Art was a second home to Daisy as a kid.
 To keep her focused – and quiet! – Daisy’s mother created games with art, some of which had monetary incentives.
 Blending such aesthetical hoverings with entrepreneurial reward planted the seed of THATLou (Treasure Hunts At The Louvre) early on.
-With a degree in art history and a past in print publishing (Vanity Fair, Condé Nast Traveler), writing up the treasure of the Louvre and injecting a bit of light-hearted interaction with the camera was a logical next step.
-Daisy created THATLou in 2012 to share her passion for art and her unique approach toward making the museum experience fun and accessible to all.
-Daisy didn’t foresee an Impressionist development across the Seine (THATd’Or was originally commissioned by the American Friends of the Musée d’Orsay) or the eventual London expansion across the Channel (The British Museum commissioned the first THATBrit for one of their Friday Lates).
+Braced with a degree in art history and a past in print publishing (Vanity Fair, Condé Nast Traveler, where she still contributes articles), writing up the treasure of the Louvre and injecting a bit of light-hearted interaction with the collection and camera was a logical next step.
+Within a year of starting the company (2012), Daisy was commissioned with an Impressionist hunt across the Seine to the Musée d’Orsay and by 2015 the British Museum had her hopping the pond — broadening the company name to THATMuse.
 Thus rolling all the THATs into THATMuse, standing for Treasure Hunt at the Museum.
-Daisy met her Argentine husband and business partner, Hernan, in Paris where they had their two culturally-confused, trilingual boys, Storsh and Brooksie, in 2010 and 2015.
+Next up?
+Going home: either THATMet or THATVat (Daisy went to boarding school in Rome, and The Vatican is as much in her heart as The Met) might just be in the cards!
+Daisy met her Argentine husband and business partner, Hernan, in Paris where they had their two culturally-confused, trilingual boys, Storsh and Balthazar, in 2010 and 2015.

 Trained to be skeptical (a lawyer), Hernan Souto was initially doubtful of his overly-enthusiastic, ever-optimistic American wife’s business idea (the fact that there wasn’t an actual “business plan” was a sign), but ended up getting roped into THAT whole affair.
 First he cleaned up the THATLou books (what books?!?) as a favor, then as a one-off he translated a hunt (a native of Buenos Aires, he’s fluent in Spanish, French, English and Italian); eventually Hernan joined his wife full time, when in 2014 they got a 150-person (American teenagers) commission to build THATRue in the Latin Quarter.
 Reluctant to get involved in content work, his facility for languages sometimes drags him back: He also built THATRue Marais for another 100 teenagers (this time Venezuelan) with Daisy and Storsh trailing after to inject a bit of silliness.
 Content aside, Hernan predominately remains the CEO and man-behind-the-scenes of THATMuse, Ltd. ensuring that the company runs smoothly in both Paris and London – and that we have numbers in those books!